wadephillips/freezer-api/README.md

 # Freezer API
-An api to provide allow inventory and management of a freezer
+An api to provide allow inventory and management of a freezer or storage space.